 Approximately 214 million years ago an estimated 10 kilometre wide hypervelocity meteorite impacted at between 12 and 30 kilometres per second and formed the Manicouagan Impact Crater.
 The resultant 100 kilometre diameter Manicouagan crater is one of the largest impact craters still preserved on the surface of our planet.
 For comparison, the Copernicus crater on the moon has a diameter of 93 kilometres and the annular moat of the Manicouagan structure would fit comfortably within the rim of this lunar crater.

-Morphological elements of the Manicouagan structure are based on topographical expression and are:
+The morphological elements of the Manicouagan structure are based on topographical expression:

 - outer circumferential depression – ~150-km outer diameter;

 - outer disturbed zone – ~150 km diameter;